RenaGao/RenaGao.github.io/source/about/index.md

 <img src="/assets/images/aboutpicme.jpeg" width="600" height="350" />
 </div>

+I’m Rena, a current MA student at the University of Melbourne, my major is Applied Linguistics.

 On this e-portfolio website, you can have a look at my written pieces in Professional Literacies, and how I develop my thoughts on this subject.

 ### Want to know more?

 You can also follow me on Twitter or Instagram:

 Twitter: @[Rena Gao](https://twitter.com/weiweigao1997)